asmaamirkhan/DeepLearningNotes/9-SequenceModels/2-VanishingGradients.md

 ### 0️⃣ Forget Gate
 - Let's assume we are reading words in a piece of text, and want use an LSTM to keep track of grammatical structures, such as whether the subject is singular or plural.
 - If the subject changes from a singular word to a plural word, we need to find a way to get rid of our previously stored memory value of the singular/plural state.
-- In an LSTM, the forget gate let's us do this:
+- In an LSTM, the forget gate let us do this:

 $$\Gamma ^{<t>}_f = \sigma(W_f[a^{<t-1>}, x^{<t>}]+b_f)$$